NGSP Protocol

 • be operated in the same manner as they would by a customer

-Manufacturers must participate in a fresh blood sample comparison (n=40) for estimation of bias from the SRL.
-Manufacturers may perform the precision and comparison analyses at the manufacturing site or they may choose to have a laboratory (that is NOT an NGSP network laboratory) using their system perform the testing.
+Manufacturers must participate in a fresh or fresh/frozen blood sample comparison (n=40) for estimation of bias from the SRL.
+Manufacturers may perform the comparison analyses at the manufacturing site, or they may choose to have a laboratory (that is NOT an NGSP network laboratory) using their system perform the testing.
 For the sample comparison, one set of fresh samples may be split and used to evaluate several applications or methods, thus necessitating only one evaluation by the SRL.
-Collection of patient samples may be done either by the manufacturer (or designated laboratory) or by the SRL as long as sample stability requirements for both the SRL and the manufacturer's method can be met.
+Collection of patient samples may be done either by the manufacturer (or designated laboratory) or by the SRL as long as sample stability requirements for both the SRL and the manufacturer’s method can be met.
 All data should be sent from the manufacturer and the SRL directly to the NETCORE.
+Along with these results, the manufacturer may be asked to submit raw data that includes date, time, and results for each of the 40 samples.
+Therefore, these data should be collected when the samples are analyzed.

-In order for a commercial method to be considered traceable to the CPRL, the 95% CI of the differences between methods (test method and SRL method) must fall within the clinically significant limits of ±0.75% HbA1c (1).
+In order for a commercial method to be considered traceable to the CPRL, 36/40 of the individual results must be within 5% of the SRL means.

-All data analysis will be performed by the NETCORE following Bland and Altman Assessment of Agreement (1).
-Outliers will be analyzed for informational purposes only; an outlier is defined as > mean + 3SD of the absolute differences between pairs.
+All data analysis will be performed by the NETCORE.
+Outliers will be analyzed for informational purposes only; an outlier is defined as > mean + 3SD of the absolute differences between the test method and the SRL.
 All outliers will be investigated by the NETCORE to determine if the discrepancy could be due to characteristics of the specimen rather than the assay method.
 If results show that a discrepancy could be due to characteristics of the specimen, then the manufacturer will be asked to submit a new specimen and the data will be reanalyzed.

-Manufacturers are awarded Certificates of Traceability for successfully completing fresh sample comparisons for the specific reagent lots, calibrator lots and instrumentation used.
+Manufacturers are awarded Certificates of Traceability for successfully completing fresh sample comparisons for the specific reagent lots, calibrator lots and instrumentation.
 Traceability to the DCCT applies only to results from fresh or fresh frozen blood samples.
-Analysis of processed (e.g. lyophilized) material may be subject to matrix effects and any comparisons to the DCCT using results from processed specimens should be made with caution.
 Final certification of traceability is issued by the NETCORE.
-Methods should be re-certified annually.
-A new certification is also recommended in the event of significant changes, such as those that would require a new 510(k) form to be filed with FDA.
+Certificates of Traceability are valid for one year.
+Certified methods are listed on the NGSP web site.
+Methods are required to be re-certified annually to remain listed on the NGSP web site.
+A new certification is also required in the event of significant changes, such as those that would require a new 510(k) form to be filed with FDA.

 D. Level I Laboratory Certification

 Level I Laboratory Certification includes both yearly certification of traceability to the DCCT and a quarterly monitoring component to insure stability throughout the year.
-This type of certification is recommended for large laboratories that are involved in research studies or clinical trials where long term precision of glycohemoglobin measurement is critical, i.e. where a small shift in glycohemoglobin results could effect the final outcome of a trial or research study.
-The certification protocol for Level I Laboratory Certification will be the same as followed for manufacturer method certification as outlined in section C. However, the certification criteria are more stringent; the 95% CI of the differences between methods must fall within ±0.70% HbA1c.
+This type of certification is recommended for large laboratories that are involved in research studies or clinical trials where long term precision of glycohemoglobin measurement is critical, i.e. where a small shift in glycohemoglobin results could affect the final outcome of a trial or research study.
+The certification protocol for Level I Laboratory Certification will be the same as followed for manufacturer method certification as outlined in section C. However, the certification criteria are more stringent; 37/40 of the individual results must be within 5% of the SRL means.

 Laboratories are awarded Certificates of Traceability for successfully completing fresh sample comparisons for the specific method, reagent lots, calibrator lots and instrumentation used.
 Traceability to the DCCT applies only to results from fresh or fresh frozen blood samples.
 Analysis of processed (e.g. lyophilized) material may be subject to matrix effects and any comparisons to the DCCT using results from processed specimens should be made with caution.